 • alkynes- contain one triple bond;

-• alkadienes- includes two double bonds.
+• alkadienes- include two double bonds.

 Rice.
 1. Classification of hydrocarbons.